Lordmau5/FFS-v1.X/README.md

 ![recipe](http://i.imgur.com/ShsMSrk.png)

+Grab the newest release from the [CurseForge](http://minecraft.curseforge.com/mc-mods/232683-ffs-fancy-fluid-storage)!

-Latest build can always be found on the [Jenkins](https://jenkins.maxpowa.us/job/FFS)
+Latest developer-builds can always be found on the [Jenkins](https://jenkins.maxpowa.us/job/FFS)

 Got a jar but unsure if it's official or unsure of the version?
 [Check the signature](https://jenkins.maxpowa.us/fingerprintCheck)!